davidemarchesi/NumericalMethods/Analytical_Methods/Presentation.md

-#Analytical Methods
+# Analytical Methods
-This folder has the aim to collect a LaTex file containing an in-depth theoretical study of the analytical methods associated with the various Numerical methods already analized.\\
+This folder has the aim to collect a LaTex file containing an in-depth theoretical study of various analytical methods associated, with the Numerical methods already analized, to practical physics cases.

-All the LaTex file is made by me in *ITALIAN* following my Analytical Methods course at Politecnico di Milano.
+All the LaTex file was made by me in **ITALIAN** following my Analytical Methods course at Politecnico di Milano.